nsryan2/2024-ryan-ms/README.md

 5. What are the impacts of deployment schemes in NFC scenarios, and what parts are realistic or unrealistic in each?
 How quickly/often does the scenario meet the energy demand (we would need to identify limiting factors)?
 6. Is there a significant benefit in memory and time efficiency from altering the frequency that agents interact with the DRE on?

-I'm breaking this work up into parts: 1) replication of Amanda's method with TRISO fuel (with the LEU+ to HALEU where applicable); 2) DRE frequency evaluation; 3) waste and volume characterization (different recycling technologies and latencies).
+I set out to answer Q1 and Q6.
+I broke this work up into two parts: 1) replication of Amanda's method with TRISO fuel (with the LEU+ to HALEU where applicable); and 2) DRE frequency evaluation.

 ## Thesis Outline
 1. Abstract.